burwenaudio.com

 Yes.
 Because of the tremendous amount of audio processing, there is inherent time delay.
 In Options the default delay setting is 200 milliseconds for

-preferred ASIO for the shortest delays.
+ASIO for the shortest delays.

 Using the most powerful laptop computer allows the shortest delays.
 For movies a good setting is 23 to 50 milliseconds at 88.2 kHz.